navikt/codelabs/kafka-introduction-codelab/kafka-clients-introduction.md

 ```

-Tip, you can consume messages from command line by running:
+Tip, Kafka also has a command line consumer that will dump out messages to standard output, by running:

 `docker run --net host confluentinc/cp-kafka kafka-console-consumer --bootstrap-server localhost:9092 -topic FizzBuzzAnswered`